ShihaoXiong/ShihaoXiong.github.io/source/_posts/Algorithm.md

 - TC: O(k<sup>n</sup>)

-<font color=#3273DC><h4>Example.4 Given a string with no duplicate letters, how to print out all permutations of the string.</h4></font>
+**<font color=#3273DC>Example.4 Given a string with no duplicate letters, how to print out all permutations of the string.</font>**

+1. **What does it store on each level?**
-1. 3 levels, each level represents on position
+   3 levels, each level represents on position
-2. remaining unused letter
+2. **How many different states should we try to put on this level?** remaining unused letter

 ```java
 void permutation(char[] inout, int index) {